joshuayoes/concerts-near-me/README.md

 ## Running

 Once you have successfully filled out the `.env` and `playlists` files, run `yarn start`.
-This will execute the `src/index.ts` file and populate the venue playlists with artist songs using your Spotify account.
+This will execute `src/commands/auth.ts` and then `src/commands/main.ts` to populate the venue playlists with artist songs using your Spotify account.

 ## Testing